B Introduction to Rmarkdown

 B.1 Install Rmarkdown

-Rmarkdown is a file format that helps you write reports which combine texts and codes and code outputs in an easy way.
+Rmarkdown is a file format that helps you write reports which combine texts, codes and code outputs in an easy way.
+This will be very helpful when you write a data analysis report or a tutorial where you want to include the results or plots of your code directly into a reader-friendly document file format such as HTML, PDF or Word.
 In fact, this book was written in Rmarkdown as well!

 In order to work with Rmarkdown, you will need to install the rmarkdown package

-• click the New File button under the File button in the top left of the RStudio window, choose R Markdown.
+click the New File button under the File button in the top left of the RStudio window, then choose R Markdown.

 You can choose the output format that you want, but usually we will choose PDF or HTML format.
 To generate PDF output, you will need to install LaTeX.
 You can install an independent LaTeX distribution, for example, personally I use MiKTeX.
 However, for anyone who never uses LaTeX before, you can just install tinytex, which is a convenient, lightweight, and beginner-friendly LaTeX distribution